All Episodes

 One little election in which the winner actually ripped Obama and criticized Obama and the Democrats for $500 billion in Medicare cuts.

-The winner did that, and they're trying to tell us this is a referendum on the Ryan Medicare proposal.
+And they're trying to tell us this is a referendum on the Ryan Medicare proposal.

-We had a fraudulent phony Tea Party candidate siphoning nine points away from the Republican candidate.
+We had a fraudulent, phony Tea Party candidate siphoning nine points away from the Republican candidate.

 So somebody took the first leadership step, Paul Ryan.